 We loathe downtime and failing services.
-We always often talk about how we can keep our code stable.
+We talk about how we can keep our code stable.
 How we can avoid instability.
 However, certain types of instability should be embraced.

 Writing code is easy.
 Dealing with the the wrong dependencies down the line is hard, and can cost hundreds or thousands of hours to clean up when you suddenly need to.
 Spend time actively managing your dependencies - for any lasting software, this'll save both time, risk and money in the long run.